kevinmburk/cdb-style-guide/style-guide.md

   };
   ```

 - Use rest syntax to get an object minus properties you don't want.
-(Don't use `delete`.)
+(Don't use `delete`)

   ```typescript
   const toGoTacoOrder = {